Nine-try Bristol thump depleted Northampton

 |Try: Hendy Pen: Smith

-Nine-try Bristol claimed the biggest Premiership win of the season as they thrashed a depleted Northampton Saints at Ashton Gate.
+Nine-try Bristol claimed their biggest Premiership win, by 54 points, as Northampton Saints crumbled to their record top-flight defeat.

 Fin Smith's penalty put Saints ahead, but Bears hit back with 27 unanswered first-half points as Harry Randall (2), Harry Thacker and Ioan Lloyd crossed.